h8d13/HayDay/README.md

 Then the ```go_sell, sell, close``` are simple automation scripts that use the shop to unload storage.
-The only thign was to make a loop that would replant directly (so we still have wheat, then sell as much as possible, or what's left)
+The main thing was to make a loop that would replant directly (so we still have wheat, then sell as much as possible, or what's left)

 Here is a preview in x16 speed.